redpanda-data/connect/README.md

 ### Plugins

-It's pretty easy to write your own custom plugins for Benthos, take a look at [this repo][plugin-repo] for examples and build instructions.
+It's pretty easy to write your own custom plugins for Benthos in Go, for information check out [the API docs][godoc-url], and for inspiration there's an [example repo][plugin-repo] demonstrating a variety of plugin implementations.

 ### Docker Builds